 The presumptive sentence for a first conviction of identity theft is an 18-month probation sentence that usually includes a short jail sentence, work release, and an order to pay restitution.
 However, identity theft is subject to the Repeat Property Offender statute, codified as ORS 137.717.
 If a person is convicted of misusing several people's identities in one indictment, each subsequent count after the first is considered to have occurred after that first conviction.
 Consequently, an identity thief may be considered a repeat property offender for stealing several people's identity during one criminal episode.
-The presumptive sentence for a conviction of identity theft as a repeat property offender is 13 months.
+The presumptive sentence for a conviction of identity theft as a repeat property offender is 24 months.
+The 24-month sentence applies to crimes committed after January 1, 2009.
+However, as a result of severe budget shortfalls and the need to reduce prison costs, those sentenced between February 15, 2010 and January 1, 2012, will receive a 13-month sentence.
+Repeat property offenders will receive a 24-month sentence for certain property crimes committed after January 1, 2012.